-In addition to all of our efforts in response to COVID-19, many accomplishments were realized within Meherrin River Regional Jail Authority.
-The Jail received the "Certificate of Achievement for Excellence in Financial Reporting" for the seventh year as well as received the "Distinguished Budget Presentation Award" for the fifth year.
+In addition to continuing to maintain all of our efforts in response to COVID-19, many accomplishments were realized within Meherrin River Regional Jail Authority.
+The Jail received the "Certificate of Achievement for Excellence in Financial Reporting" for the eighth year as well as received the "Distinguished Budget Presentation Award" for the sixth year.
 We continued to provide a safe, secure and sanitary facility for staff and offenders while maintaining cost saving measures in our operation.
-In our efforts to maintain costs, we evaluated different divisions and contracts and realized over \$220,000 in savings as a result.
-In addition, we negotiated housing for Middle North Carolina US Marshal offenders.
-This is in addition to our existing contracts with Eastern North Carolina and Eastern Virginia.
-We collected an additional \$195,000 in revenues from this new contract.